 We are currently finishing learning the Phase 2 sounds and reading regular words.
 Phonics Play (using your log in) is a good place to play games within Phase 2 to practice the skill of segmenting and blending to read 3 letter regular words.
 Next week we will begin to learn the 'tricky words'.
 I have sent home the flash cards of new sounds to learn and the tricky words (up to Easter) and sound books that you can add to (just like Mrs Long does in school).
 I have also added a new sound book for when the sound book 1 is completed.
 Please look on the Phonics webpage for more information.

 Your child has been given a whiteboard and pen to practice writing the letters using the correct formations.
 This is an important skill that children need to master in Reception.
 Perhaps take this time to spend 1:1 time with your child learning to hold a pencil correctly and form letters correctly.
 Perhaps use a highlighter pen for your child to trace over if your child is struggling to do this by themselves.
 There is a PowerPoint which shows you how to form each letter on the handwriting webpage.

 Please ensure you have pencils, crayons, felt tips, scissors, glue and possibly collage materials for your child to use whilst away from school.
 Puzzles and games would also support children during this time.
 You might want to keep any activities completed in a scrap book.

-You might like to make a learning timetable, behaviour chart or even put children in their school jumper or cardigan to suggest it is time for learning.
+You might like to make a learning timetable, behaviour chart or even put children in their school jumper, cardigan or school PE top to suggest it is time for learning.
 Find what works for you and your family.
 If you find something works then share this with the class group.